-If you’ve got sales reps working for you (really, if you’ve got anyone working for you), and you’re getting all the accurate information from them that you need, then read no further.
-If you need any more accurate information than you’re getting, read on.
+If you’ve got sales reps working for you (really, if you’ve got anyone working for you), and you’re getting all the accurate information from them that you need, when you need it, then read no further.
+If you need any more accurate information than you’re getting, when you need it, read on.

 A SALES TEAM PROBLEM